 • Employing power words to compel action

-• Featuring clear calls-to-action for the next step
+• Featuring clear calls to action for the next step

 Below is an adaptable landing page copy template covering these essential elements: